FMGE: Application Form, Eligibility, Exam Pattern, Syllabus & Result

 ANATOMY

-• General Anatomy: Basic tissues to the body, Terminology & Nomenclature
+• General Anatomy: Basic tissues of the body, Terminology & Nomenclature

 • Elements of Anatomy: Osteology, Arthrology, Myology, Angiology, Neurology